Find Your Program

 1. Is the online university accredited?

-Qualification for financial aid from federal grants and loans.
-You won’t be approved if the university you choose doesn’t have legitimate accreditation.
-Consult the Recognized Accrediting Organizations chart, prepared by the Council for Higher Education Accreditation (CHEA), to find out if an institution you’re considering is properly accredited and recognized by the U.S. Department of Education or CHEA.
+Not Qualifying for federal financial aid.
+You won’t be approved if the university you choose doesn’t have recognized accreditation.
+Consult the U.S.-Recognized Accrediting Organizations tool, prepared by the Council for Higher Education Accreditation (CHEA), to find out if an institution you’re considering has accreditation recognized by the U.S. Department of Education or CHEA.
 CHEA is an independent organization that establishes national standards for accreditation organizations in the United States.

-Qualification for a promotion or a new job.
+Not qualifying for a promotion or a new job.
 Most employers routinely review job applicants’ educational credentials and may dismiss those with non-accredited degrees.
-Even if you’ve been working at your company for years, the promotion you’ve been eyeing could easily go to an outsider if he or she has an accredited degree and you don’t.
+Even if you’ve been working at your company for years, the promotion you’ve been eyeing could easily go to an outsider if he or she has a degree from an accredited institution and you don’t.

 2. Does the online university have degree programs that meet your short- and long-term goals?